This page shows you how to add an App Engine Java Servlet module to your project in Android Studio.

 Select Google Cloud Module from the list and then click Next.

-Select the desired backend type; for example choose App Engine Java Endpoints Module, and then supply the remaining information in the New Google Cloud Module form:
+Select App Engine Java Servlet Module, and then supply the remaining information in the New Google Cloud Module form:

 Supply a module name for your backend; this name will be displayed and used in your Android Studio project.